19hours/sg-statutes/Acts/Registered Designs Act.md

 ### False representation that design is registered

-66\.—(1) Any person who falsely represents that a design applied to any article disposed of by him for value is registered in respect of that article shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.
+66\.—(1) Any person who falsely represents that a design applied to any article or non‑physical product disposed of by him for value is registered in respect of that article or non‑physical product shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

+[Act 29 of 2017 wef 30/10/2017]

-(2) For the purposes of subsection (1), a person shall be deemed to represent that a design applied to any article is registered in respect of that article, if there is stamped, engraved, or impressed on or otherwise applied to the article the word “registered” or anything expressing or implying that the design applied to the article has been registered in respect of that article.
+(2) For the purposes of subsection (1) —

+(a) a person is deemed to represent that a design applied to any article is registered in respect of that article, if there is stamped, engraved or impressed on or otherwise applied to the article anything expressing or implying that the design applied to the article has been registered in respect of that article; and

+(b) a person is deemed to represent that a design applied to any non‑physical product is registered in respect of that non‑physical product, if —

+(i) there is applied to the non‑physical product anything expressing or implying that the design applied to the non‑physical product has been registered in respect of that non‑physical product; or

+(ii) there is stamped, engraved or impressed on or otherwise applied to a device for projecting the non‑physical product anything expressing or implying that the design applied to the non‑physical product has been registered in respect of that non‑physical product.

+[Act 29 of 2017 wef 30/10/2017]

+(3) A person shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both, if the person, after the right in a registered design has expired —

-(3) Any person who, after the right in a registered design has expired, marks any article to which the design has been applied with the word “registered”, or anything implying that there is a subsisting right in the design under this Act, or causes any such article to be so marked, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.
+(a) marks any article to which the design has been applied with anything implying that there is a subsisting right in the design under this Act, or causes any such article to be so marked;

-[HK Designs, s.
-86]
+(b) applies, or causes to be applied, to a non‑physical product to which the design has been applied, anything implying that there is a subsisting right in the design under this Act; or

+(c) marks any device for projecting a non‑physical product (being a non‑physical product to which the design has been applied) with anything implying that there is a subsisting right in the design under this Act, or causes any such device to be so marked.

+[Act 29 of 2017 wef 30/10/2017]

 ### Offences by partnership or body corporate